Online Public Safety Degrees

 From the TSA agent who waves passengers through the metal detector at the airport to the police officer who pulls drivers over for a speeding ticket, public safety personnel are everywhere.
 The field encompasses both protection from man-made and natural events that endanger the lives of individuals or the public as well as the prevention of such events, if possible.

-Degrees and career paths
+Degrees and career paths in public safety

 Public safety offices can be found on at the local, state and federal levels.
 Most divisions include individuals conducting a wide variety of work, including firefighters, police officers, homeland security, emergency medical services, public transportation officials, public safety managers and more.

 Browsing some of the field’s most common careers at O*Net OnLine, a career website run by the U.S. Department of Labor, suggests that individuals best-suited for a job in public safety have strong leadership abilities and are highly organized.
 They can multi-task, find creative ways to solve problems and consistently plan ahead.
 Strong communication skills are also essential.